 Blended search results (such as local listing, Google Products or Maps) are commonplace now.
 These results directly include ratings and reviews of your company, your product and your service.
 These are powerful signals to new customers when they are making their decision to interact with you.
 If your SEO campaign does not take these blended results and their interaction with main search results into account, you may have a #1 ranking – but you may not like what it says.

 Social will have a direct impact on rankings

-As I talked about in depth in my last post, social media signals are being integrated into pure search results.
-It's very likely that even with blended and third party results aside, actual "pure" rankings will likely be impacted by social signals.
+Social media signals are being integrated into pure search results.
+It’s very likely that even with blended and third party results aside, actual “pure” rankings will likely be impacted by social signals.

 Are you confident about your social media strategy?
 Further are taking part in a free event, talking about social media at Bedford College in collaboration with the British Computer Society this Thursday.
 Why not pop along, or if you can’t make it – have a chat with us about your social media strategy.